ryantanliner/canva-agent/README.md

 This is a starting point for your app using your chosen template.
 The complete documentation for the platform is at [canva.dev/docs/apps](https://www.canva.dev/docs/apps/).

-**Note:** This code and documentation assumes some experience with TypeScript and React.

 ## Requirements